sea-bass/TemporalFastDownward/README.md

 # TemporalFastDownward

-A slightly modified version of Temporal Fast Downward.
+A slightly modified version of Temporal Fast Downward meant to work with Python 3 for the purposes of using with [PlanSys2](https://plansys2.github.io/index.html).

+Credit to Caelan Garrett for beginning these modifications.

 ## Information